by Kathy Clarkson and Anton Mei Brandt

 “The many technological achievements of Gatlantis and its unique philosophy are delights to behold,” Dessler observes.
 Miru is clearly unhappy with the observation, but Dessler keeps going.
 “And yet, I wonder.
 Who among the vassals truly understands the heart of their Emperor?
 Even as it sullies his people, to him it may be like a fragrant, intoxicating wine.
 Or perhaps it’s a favorite plaything.
 I would venture that your Emperor does not actually desire the destruction of that ship.
 Yamato and her crew are most likely piquing his interest in a way he hasn’t felt in a very long time.”

-[AMB]: Keen viewers will notice the body of Dessler’s glass clearly being modeled after Starsha, a cute detail.
-And just like the wine he’s enjoying, he seems to believe Zordar is intoxicated with the wine called “Yamato”, just like the emperor’s vassals earlier this episode.
+Akin to the wine he’s enjoying, Abelt seems to believe Zordar is intoxicated with the wine called “Yamato”, just like the emperor’s vassals earlier this episode.
 He knows this better than anyone, considering he ended up going quite far to destroy it at the end of 2199.
 Using every bit of information he can, he turns the tables on friend and foe alike, a true rival.
+Keen viewers will notice the body of Dessler’s glass clearly being modeled after Starsha, a cute detail.

 [KC]: I had thought that as well, but the hair of the female figure on that stem is far too short to be Starsha’s.
 With his former squad of elite female bodyguards I just chalked it up to the kind of goblet one would expect a decadent, powerful ruler to have.
 Then again, after seeing that mural in his old palace, I would not be surprised to find out the creeper had commissioned himself a Starsha glass.